Motorcycle Accident Attorney in Indianapolis

 Common Causes of Motorcycle Accidents

 Have you or your loved ones been hurt in a motorcycle accident in Indianapolis?
 According to the National Highway Traffic Safety Administration (NHTSA), you’re not alone.
-Statistically speaking, motorcycles are over thirty times more likely to be killed or seriously injured in an accident than passengers in an enclosed vehicle – hardly a reassuring fact.
+Statistically speaking, motorcycles are nearly 22 percent more likely to be killed or seriously injured in an accident than passengers in an enclosed vehicle – hardly a reassuring fact.
+Pursuing a motorcycle accident claim is crucial to recover compensation for injuries and losses.

 Injured motorcyclists in the Indianapolis area can turn to the motorcycle accident lawyers at Hankey Marks & Crider for legal representation in their accident injury claims.
 Our team of legal professionals handles all types of motorcycle crashes including:

-- Head-on Collisions – One of the most common causes of motorcycle accidents is the head-on collision.
-Data from the NHTSA’s 2013 study shows that, when an accident involves a motorcycle and another vehicle, 74 percent of the motorcycles involved in these accidents were hit head-on.
+One of the most common causes of motorcycle accidents is the head-on collision.
+Data from the NHTSA’s 2022 study shows that, when an accident involves a motorcycle and another vehicle, 77 percent of the motorcycles involved in these accidents were hit head-on/frontal.
 Only six percent of motorcycles were hit in the rear.
 Head on collisions of this nature are often fatal.

-- Left Turn Accidents – When other vehicles make left-hand turns in front of motorcyclists, this is an incredibly dangerous situation for them as well.
-According to the NHTSA, 42 percent of the fatal accidents involving two vehicles occurred when the other vehicle was making a left turn.
+When other vehicles make left-hand turns in front of motorcyclists, this is an incredibly dangerous situation for them as well.
+According to the NHTSA, 44 percent of the fatal accidents involving two vehicles occurred when the other vehicle was making a left turn.
 Oftentimes, when these accidents happen the motorcyclist is either attempting to go straight through an intersection, pass another vehicle, or overtake another vehicle.

-- Speeding and Aggressive Driving – Another common cause of motorcycle accidents is excessive speeding by the motorcyclist.
-The NHTSA found that 34 percent of all motorcyclists involved in fatal accidents were speeding.
+Another common cause of motorcycle accidents is excessive speeding by the motorcyclist.
+The NHTSA found that 35 percent of all motorcyclists involved in fatal accidents were speeding.
 Speeding plays a large role in many other types of vehicle accidents as well but, as noted above, motorcycles are far less protected than other vehicles.
 This means that high-speed collisions involving motorcycles are far more likely to lead to serious injury or death.

-- Intoxicated Driving – Alcohol also plays a factor in many motorcycle accidents.
-The NHTSA notes that, of the 4,399 motorcyclists killed in crashes in 2013, 28 percent had a blood alcohol content of .08 or higher.
+Alcohol also plays a factor in many motorcycle accidents.
+The NHTSA notes that, of the 5,934 motorcyclists killed in crashes in 2022, 29 percent had a blood alcohol content of .08 or higher.
 Another 7 percent had alcohol in their system but were within the legal limit.
 In fact, motorcyclists involved in fatal accidents have a higher percentage of alcohol impairment than that of the drivers of any other type of vehicle.

 The first thing you should do if you are involved in a motorcycle accident is to make sure you are out of the zone of danger.
 The scene of an accident can be a dangerous place due to gas leaks or spills.
 All it takes is a stray spark to ignite the fuel and the whole area can go up in flames.
 If you are involved in a motorcycle accident, the first thing you should always do is move to a safe location if you can.